Vectorized/Aris/README.md

 npm i aris
 ```

-Or you can clone/download this github.
+Or you can clone/download this GitHub repository.

 ## Converter

 [Convert HTML to Aris.](https://bkys.io/aris/converter.html)

-## Overview
+## The Idea

 Imagine you want to write the following shit: